 “It may even enhance it,” he said the day after Trump cleared the Dakota pipeline in January.

-Pipeline supporters argue that more infrastructure is essential for the oil and gas industry to provide affordable energy and reduce dependence on foreign imports and dirtier energy sources such as coal.
+Bayou Bridge pipeline supporters argue that more infrastructure is essential for the oil and gas industry to provide affordable energy and reduce dependence on foreign imports and dirtier energy sources such as coal.

-Opponents counter that pipeline companies can't be trusted to prevent leaks.
+Opponents counter that Bayou Bridge pipeline companies can't be trusted to prevent leaks.
 Technology designed to detect spills only accomplished that goal in 20 percent of known pipeline leaks between 2010 and 2016, according to a Reuters analysis of data from the U.S. Pipeline and Hazardous Materials Safety Administration.

 Energy Transfer and its affiliates had among the most spills of any pipeline company, with nearly 260 leaks from lines carrying hazardous liquids since 2010, according to the Reuters analysis.
 An ETP spokesperson said most of those spills were small and occurred on company property.

 The company said in a statement that it seeks to work with landowners and communities to “build the pipeline in the safest, most environmentally friendly manner possible."

 ETP's relations with Rosinski, however, have apparently broken down.
 She told Reuters that the firm has threatened to take her to court for the right of way, citing legal rights of pipeline companies to build infrastructure for broader public benefit.

 Rosinski wants to resist but knows a court battle could be costly and lengthy.

 “I’m a single mom," she said.
 "I don’t have the finances."

 ETP declined to comment specifically on Rosinski's case but said it typically gets voluntary agreements on easements from owners in about 9 out of 10 cases, without legal action.